How to support someone in palliative care: A guide for family and friends

 You’re not alone in this journey

-Providing care in palliative care is one of the most compassionate things you can do for a loved one.
-Whether it’s offering practical support, being present, or seeking guidance from health professionals, every action matters.
+Caring for a terminal patient is one of the most compassionate things you can do.
+Whether it’s offering practical help, being present, or seeking guidance from health professionals, every action makes a difference.

-If you need help or have questions about palliative care, our Melbourne palliative care residence and stroke palliative care services are here to provide expert, compassionate care.
-End of life may be challenging, but with the right care, you and your loved one don’t have to navigate it alone.
+If you have questions or need support, we’re here to provide expert, compassionate care.
+End-of-life care can be challenging, but you and your loved one don’t have to navigate it alone.

 Related articles